heroku/que/docs/inspecting_the_queue.md

 ## Inspecting the Queue

-In order to remain simple and compatible with any ORM (or no ORM at all), Que is really just a very thin wrapper around some raw SQL.
+In order to remain simple and compatible with any ORM (or no ORM at all), Que_0_14_3 is really just a very thin wrapper around some raw SQL.
 There are two methods available that query the jobs table and Postgres' system catalogs to retrieve information on the current state of the queue:

 ### Job Stats

-You can call `Que.job_stats` to return some aggregate data on the types of jobs currently in the queue.
+You can call `Que_0_14_3.job_stats` to return some aggregate data on the types of jobs currently in the queue.
 Example output:

 ```ruby
 [